-The Licensee shall submit one (1) paper copy and one (1) electronic copy of all reports, studies, and plans to the Board unless otherwise requested by the Board.
+The Licensee shall submit one (1) electronic copy of all reports, studies, and plans to the Board unless otherwise requested by the Board.
 Reports or studies submitted to the Board by the Licensee shall include an executive summary in English, Inuktitut, and French.

 This Licence is assignable as provided in Section 44 of the Act.